Santa Rosa de Lima Cartel

 The Santa Rosa de Lima Cartel (Cártel de Santa Rosa de Lima) or CSRL is a Mexican criminal organization from the state of Guanajuato.
 Founded in 2014, it was initially headed by "The Sledgehammer".
 They mainly earn their income from oil theft.
-In June 2020, it was reported that state government raids and turf wars with the Jalisco New Generation Cartel resulted in the Santa Rosa de Lima losing much of their territories in Guanajuato, Querétaro and Hidalgo and most of their "soldiers."
-However, cartel members still maintain a small presence in certain municipalities of Guanajuato, such as Celaya, Santa Rosa de Lima, Salvatierra, Juventino Rosas, Irapuato, Apaseo El Alto, Apaseo El Grande, San Miguel Octopan, Cortazar, Salamanca, they are active in organized crime.
-Ortiz was captured by state and federal authorities on 2 August 2020 along with 5 other people.
+In June 2020, it was reported that state government raids and turf wars with the Jalisco New Generation Cartel resulted in the Santa Rosa de Lima losing much of their territories in Guanajuato, Querétaro and Hidalgo, as well as most of their "soldiers."
+However, cartel members still maintain a presence in certain towns and municipalities of Guanajuato, such as Celaya, Irapuato, Salamanca, Salvatierra, Santa Rosa de Lima, Juventino Rosas, Apaseo el Alto, Apaseo el Grande, San Miguel Octopan, and Cortazar.
+The cartel's leader, Ortiz was captured by state and federal authorities on 2 August 2020 along with 5 other people.

 History

 The name of the Cartel refers to the town of Santa Rosa de Lima located in the municipality of Villagrán in Guanajuato.
 There, the organization was born, which has expanded throughout the entity and even in adjacent parts of the state with Querétaro and Michoacán, where its main activity is the theft of fuel, registering 1,696 milking points during 2017.
 Others activities carried out are extortion of small and medium-sized entrepreneurs in cities such as Celaya, Irapuato and Salamanca.

 On 3 March 2019, authorities from the state of Guanajuato, supported by federal forces, launched the “Timon Strike” operation against the organization, bringing up to 42 detainees up to now, in addition to recovering more than 100 vehicles and searching 25 properties.
 This operation resulted in a wave of violence generated by the dispute of the territory with the Jalisco New Generation Cartel.

 In mid-October, 2020, authorities captured Adán Ochoa (aka: El Azul), the leader of the Cartel.